Human Rights: Policy

 Policy

-MC has established its own Materiality, a set of material societal issues to address through its business activities toward the goal of continuous creation of shared Value.
-For MC, as a global company involved in businesses across a wide range of products and services worldwide, respect for human rights is a key management issue, and we address this under the material issues of "Promoting Stable, Sustainable Societies and Lifestyles” and "Respecting Human Rights in Our Business Operations."
+MC has established its own Materiality, a set of societal issues to address through its business activities, with the goal of continuously creating shared value.
+As a global company engaged in a wide range of products and services, MC recognizes respect for human rights as a key management issue.
+We address this under the material issues of "Promoting Stable, Sustainable Societies and Lifestyles” and "Respecting Human Rights in Our Business Operations."

-Moreover, after reorganizing and clarifying our approach on respect for human rights and to promote efforts to do so, we formulated the following Human Rights Policy in February 2024, which has been approved by the Executive Committee and the Board of Directors.
+To further clarify and strengthen our approach to human rights, we have formulated the following Human Rights Policy, approved by both the Executive Committee and the Board of Directors.

 Human Rights Policy